zicat/tributary/doc/tributary_design_guide.md

 ## FileChannel Design

-To meet above requirements, we need to design a reliable file channel.
+To meet above requirements, tributary implement a reliable file channel.
 The file channel depends on disk for persistence, which ensures the reliability of records and improves the scale of unconsumed records for failure.

 When a large amount of records needs to be temporarily stored, the implementation of channel based on memory may cause serious GC, which may affect the efficiency of records sinking and even cause program crash.

-In order to support multiple sinks, sinks need to maintain their own group offset.
+In order to support multiple sinks, sinks should maintain the GroupOffset by themself.
 In case of failure, they only need to design their own failure strategy, which will not affect the source and other sinks.

 ## FileChannel Implement